fabacab/inline-gdocs-viewer/readme.txt

 If you're still using the "old" Google Spreadsheets, you should triple-check that you've published your spreadsheet.
 Google provides instructions for doing this.
 Be sure to follow steps 1 and 2 in [Google Spreadsheets Help: Publishing to the Web](http://docs.google.com/support/bin/answer.py?hl=en&answer=47134).
 If you're using the "new" Google Spreadsheets, be sure you've selected either the ["Public on the web" or "Anyone with the link" Sharing options](https://support.google.com/drive/answer/2494886?p=visibility_options) for your Google Spreadsheet.

-= Can I remove certain columns from appearing on my webpage? = While you can't strip out columns like you can do with rows, you can [hide columns using CSS](http://maymay.net/blog/projects/inline-google-spreadsheet-viewer/comment-page-2/#comment-294582) with code such as, `.col-4 { display: none; }`, for example.
+= Can I remove certain columns from appearing on my webpage? = If you're using the "new" Google Spreadsheets, you can strip out columns by `select`ing only those columns you wish to retrieve by passing a [Google Charts API Query Language](https://developers.google.com/chart/interactive/docs/querylanguage#Language_Syntax) query to the shortcode's `query` attribute.
+For example, to retrieve and display only the first, second, and third columns in a spreadsheet, use a shortcode like this:

+    [gdoc key="ABCDEFG" query="select A, B, C"]

+Alternatively, you can [hide columns using CSS](http://maymay.net/blog/projects/inline-google-spreadsheet-viewer/comment-page-2/#comment-294582) with code such as, `.col-4 { display: none; }`, for example.

 == How do I change the default settings, like can I turn paging off?
 Can I change the page length?
 Can I change the sort order? ==